tjesi/TTM4205/README.md

 You must pass both assignments to pass the course; at least 40% on each.

 We will use the [official NTNU grading scale](https://i.ntnu.no/wiki/-/wiki/English/Grading+scale+using+percentage+points) to assign combined grades.

-## Course materials

-The course materials are the lecture slides and the assignements.
-This includes referred papers and recordings given in the slides.

-We do not require that you buy any books, but can recommed the following:

-  1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)
-  2. *Real-World Cryptography* by David Wong at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/real-world-cryptography/9781617296710)

-Additional great resources in applied cryptography is:

-  - *A Graduate Course in Applied Cryptography* by Dan Boneh and Victor Shoup at [toc.cryptobook.us](https://toc.cryptobook.us)
-  - *Introduction to Modern Cryptography* by Jonathan Katz and Yehud Lindell at [akademika.no](https://www.akademika.no/realfag/matematikk/introduction-modern-cryptography/9780815354369)

 ## Lecture Plan